Lillian Disney: Recognition

 Her film career includes work as an ink artist on the film Plane Crazy.
 Disney is credited with having named her husband's most famous character, Mickey Mouse, during a train trip from New York to California in 1928.
 Walt showed a drawing of the cartoon mouse to his wife and told her that he was going to name it "Mortimer Mouse".
 Lillian replied that the name sounded "too depressing" and she was very proud to have suggested the name "Mickey Mouse" instead of Mortimer.

 At the Carolwood Pacific Railroad, Walt Disney named his 1:8-scale live steam locomotive the "Lilly Belle" in his wife's honor.
-Additionally, Walt named one of the Disneyland Railroad cars the "Lilly Belle" in her honor, and the Walt Disney World Railroad has a locomotive named "Lilly Belle", where each locomotive is named for someone who greatly contributed to the Walt Disney Company.
+Additionally, the parlor car of the Disneyland Railroad was named the "Lilly Belle" in her honor, and the Walt Disney World Railroad has a locomotive named "Lilly Belle", where each locomotive is named for someone who greatly contributed to the Walt Disney Company.
 Walt Disney Imagineering created "The Empress Lilly", a paddle steamer replica, at Walt Disney World in Disney Springs and Disney christened it on May 1, 1977.
 Disney was inducted into the Disney Legends in 2003.

 Later years and death

-Walt Disney died of lung cancer on December 15, 1966, aged 65, and Lillian was married to John L. Truyens from May 1969 until his death on February 24, 1981, aged 73.
+Walt Disney died of lung cancer on December 15, 1966, at the age of 65.
+Lillian was later remarried John L. Truyens in May 1969 until his death on February 24, 1981, at the age of 73.

 In 1987, she pledged a $50 million gift towards the construction of a new concert hall in Los Angeles.
 After several delays, the Walt Disney Concert Hall opened in 2003, six years after her death.
 She also helped fund the founding of The California Institute of the Arts.
+In 1996, she donated $100,000 to the Nez Perce indigenous people in support of buying back tribal artifacts.

-In the 1990s, reflecting on her 41-year marriage to Walt Disney, she said, "We shared a wonderful, exciting life, and we loved every minute of it.
+In response to a controversial biography, Lillian made a rare public statement about her marriage with Walt, "We shared a wonderful, exciting life, and we loved every minute of it.
 He was a wonderful husband to me, and wonderful and joyful father and grandfather."

-Disney suffered a stroke on December 15, 1997, which was exactly 31 years after the death of her first husband, Walt.
+Lillian Disney suffered a stroke on December 15, 1997, exactly 31 years after Walt's death.
 She died the following morning at her home in West Los Angeles at the age of 98.
-She was interred at Forest Lawn Memorial Park in Glendale, California.
+She was interred at Forest Lawn Memorial Park in Glendale, California alongside her first husband, Walt Disney.